 Now, when you click the “Pixel Helper” icon in the address bar, you’ll be able to see if there are any pixels on the page, and if they’re working correctly:

 If the Facebook Pixel Helper finds no issues, you’re ready to begin driving traffic to your post-click landing pages.
-Build those post-click landing pages better and faster with the web’s most robust post-click optimization platform, which now features Instablocks™.
+Build those post-click experiences better and faster with the web’s most robust post-click automation platform.